erjank/teaching/motivation.md

 of success?"
 What are examples in your own experience of "objective" assessments that reinforce the status quo?

+---

+**Footnotes**

+[^1]: In extreme situations, learners may developed [learned
+      helplessness]: when repeatedly subjected to negative feedback that they have no way to escape, they may learn not to even try to escape when they could.

 ----

 {% references %} {% endreferences %}